coalaura/whiskr/README.md

 - Edit, delete, or copy any message
 - Persistent settings for model, temperature, and other parameters
 - Full conversation control including clearing and modifying messages
+- Smooth UI updates with [morphdom](https://github.com/patrick-steele-idem/morphdom), selections, images, and other state are preserved during updates
+- Easy model selection:
+  - Tags indicate if a model supports **tools**, **vision**, or **reasoning**
+  - Search field with fuzzy matching to quickly find models
+  - Models are listed newest -> oldest

 ## TODO